suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 - Hover
 - Active

-attributes of these links.
-As CSS order is important we will ensure that we define them in this order.
-Thus the [mnemonic](https://en.wikipedia.org/wiki/Mnemonic) above to help us to remember all of the pseudo-selectors and their proper order.
+CSS order is important, we will ensure that we define them in this order.
+Thus the [mnemonic](https://en.wikipedia.org/wiki/Mnemonic) above helps us to remember all of the pseudo-selectors and their proper order.

 Here we add `text-decoration` and `color` to indicate visual styling and colors for links.
 We also define a slightly different style for links in the header.